 - Consumer satisfaction is measure of overall happiness with product.

-- Heat refers to the memory foam mattress’s ability to dissipate body heat during the night.
+- Heat refers to the mattress’s ability to dissipate body heat during the night.

 - Odor refers to initial off-gassing and new mattress smells.

 - Motion isolation is the bed’s ability to limit movement from one side to the other.
-Every memory foam mattress we compared fared well here.
+Every bed we compared fared well here.

 - Pressure relief refers to how well the material prevents pressure on areas like hips and shoulders.

 - Easy to move on means how easy it is to get in and out of the bed or change position.
 This also impacts other bedroom activities, as material that is difficult to move on can require a lot of extra effort.

 - Life span looks at how long the mattress owner feels the bed will last before needing replacement, based on wear.

 Here are the detailed results from our comparisons.
 Brands are listed in alphabetical order.